Mission and Vision

 Vision

 Situated at a site of great historical significance, we feel a moral responsibility to present the complex history of Polish Jews as relevant today, and as a source of profound, transformative experience.
+We want the Museum to be critical, accessible and collaborative.

 Mission Statement

-At the heart of the POLIN Museum is the Core Exhibition, a journey through the 1000-year history of Polish Jews, narrated from different perspectives, in many voices.
-Through this journey we hope to offer our visitors a transformative experience, so that the history of Polish Jews becomes as meaningful and vivid to them as their own.
+At the heart of POLIN Museum is the Core Exhibition, a journey through the 1000-year history of Polish Jews, narrated from different perspectives, in many voices.
+Through this journey, we hope to offer our visitors a transformative experience, so that the history of Polish Jews becomes as meaningful and vivid to them as their own.

 Our goal is to raise historical awareness and highlight the relevance of the past for understanding the present and shaping the future.
 We believe that exposure to the rich and dramatic history of Polish Jews helps develop empathy and respect for people of different religions and cultures.
 We want as vast a swath of the public as possible to discover a deeper, unadulterated picture of Polish-Jewish relations.